BPro2410/poisson_topicmodels/docs/intro/user_guide.rst

         "Best laptop I’ve owned, powerful and reliable!"
     ]

 The text data can be preprocessed in a format required by the user.
-Next we create all relevant information for the PF PyPF API, that is:
+Next we create all relevant information for the PF topicmodels API, that is:

 + a counts matrix (scipy sparse object)
 + the vocabulary used for the counts matrix